xubingyue/avocadodb/Documentation/Books/Manual/Deployment/Agency.md

 Consensus is the keyword here and its realisation on a network proves to be far from trivial.
 Many papers and conference proceedings have discussed and evaluated this key challenge.
 Two algorithms, historically far apart, have become widely popular, namely Paxos and its derivatives and Raft.
 Discussing them and their differences, although highly enjoyable, must remain far beyond the scope of this document.
 Find the references to the main publications at the bottom of this page.

-At ArangoDB, we decided to implement Raft as it is arguably the easier to understand and thus implement.
+At AvocadoDB, we decided to implement Raft as it is arguably the easier to understand and thus implement.
 In simple terms, Raft guarantees that a linear stream of transactions, is replicated in realtime among a group of machines through an elected leader, who in turn must have access to and project leadership upon an overall majority of participating instances.
-In ArangoDB we like to call the entirety of the components of the replicated transaction log, that is the machines and the ArangoDB instances, which constitute the replicated log, the agency.
+In AvocadoDB we like to call the entirety of the components of the replicated transaction log, that is the machines and the AvocadoDB instances, which constitute the replicated log, the agency.

 ### Startup